 Start the return trip of your journey by heading back along the ocean side of the Cape, starting with the National Seashore.
 This is where you’ll see some of the world’s most gorgeous and protected beaches.

 You’ll also get the chance to stop in quintessential Cape Cod beach town, Chatham.
 Head downtown for several shops and restaurants and grab an ice cream to go while you head over to the “Shark Park.”

 Stay along the waterfront on Route 28 and you’ll pass through more historically beautiful areas.
-Stop in Hyannis to see the JFK museum, or continue on to Mashpee for shopping at the Mashpee Commons.
+Stop in Hyannis to see the JFK Museum, or continue on to Mashpee for shopping at the Mashpee Commons.
 Stop for a bite to eat in Downtown Falmouth.
-The drive on to Woods Hole is worth it – great little coffee shop and photograph Nobska Lighthouse.
+The drive on to Woods Hole is worth it – great little coffee shops, and be sure to photograph Nobska Lighthouse.
 Take a second to see the ferries take off for Martha’s Vineyard just before you head on back to the bridge!